mikebharris/BAMS/README.md

 which cobc
 ```
 This should be the version '/usr/local/bin/cobc' but if it isn't, replace 'cobc' in the command lines to compile with '/usr/local/bin/cobc'.

+If you manage to build BAMS on Linux more cleanly than the above, please raise a PR.
+Thank you.

 ## Setting up data